Fixing Email Formatting Problems with YAML Scripts for Azure DevOps

 Command/Function Description

-YAML Multiline Strings YAML syntax for denoting multiline strings, which helps in maintaining the intended formatting of the email content.
+YAML Multiline Strings YAML syntax for multiline strings, which aids in preserving the formatting of the email content as intended.

-PowerShell Here-String A PowerShell syntax feature that allows for the creation of multiline strings, preserving formatting and line breaks.
+PowerShell Here-String A syntax feature in PowerShell that lets you create multiline strings while maintaining formatting and line breaks.

 Azure DevOps Pipeline Configuration